-Welcome to the West Virginia Clinical and Translational Science Institute (WVCTSI) where we are building research infrastructure across West Virginia to improve health outcomes.
-WVCTSI was originally created in 2012 with a five-year Clinical and Translational Research (CTR) award from the National Institute of General Medical Sciences (NIGMS) along with generous support from multiple West Virginia institutions.
+Welcome to the West Virginia Clinical and Translational Science Institute (WVCTSI) where we are closing out our tenth year building and refining research infrastructure across West Virginia to improve health outcomes.

-The WVCTSI team has established a superb base of services and continues to evolve and to grow meaningful relationships to drive real solutions for better health in West Virginia.
-We invite you to join us as we continue this endeavor that is critical to the future for our state.
+WVCTSI has continued to evolve and to grow meaningful relationships to drive real solutions for better health in West Virginia.
+Please join us as we continue this endeavor that is critical to a brighter and healthier future for our state.